Rural Homes

 The Property Care Association (PCA) is the UK’s leading trade body for damp-proofing.
 It requires two years trading history, regular audits, and surveyor qualifications including CSRT, CSSW, and CRDS.
 It provides warranty covering contracts £250-£50,000 and completion guarantees if members fail.

 However, critics including heritage specialists argue it represents commercial damp-proofing interests.
-Some experts describe CSRT and CSSW as industry training certificates rather than academic qualifications.
+Some describe CSRT and CSSW as industry training certificates rather than academic qualifications.

 RICS Building Conservation Accreditation identifies surveyors with specialist historic building expertise following ICOMOS guidelines.
 The AABC Register accredits architects in building conservation.